Skip to main content

 • id is used to match layers between rendering calls. deck.gl requires each layer to have a unique id.
 A default id is assigned based on layer type, which means if you are using more than one layer of the same type (e.g. two ScatterplotLayers) you need to provide a custom id for at least one of them.

-• A layer's name is defined by the Layer.layerName static member, or inferred from the constructor name (which is not robust in minified code).
+• A layer class' name is defined by the Layer.layerName static member, or inferred from the constructor name (which is not robust in minified code).

 • For sublayers (automatically generated by composite layers), a unique "composite layer id" is automatically generated by appending the sub layer's id to the parent layer's id, so there is no risk of id collisions for sublayers, as long as the application's layer names are unique.